 After completing my full time university education in Architecture, the UK was in the middle of a recession and there was very little work for architects.
 So, I decided to go to South America with a Latin Link STEP team.
 During a conversation with the missionary who was supervising us I said that I felt God might lead me do mission overseas in the future, but not immediately.
 On my return I continued to apply for work and subsequently secured a job in London.

-The following 16 years are a story for another time, but I realised that I had never followed the call to do mission overseas and decided to put that right.
+Sixteen years later I realised that I had never followed the call to do mission overseas and decided to put that right.
 The obvious place to start was to consider going back to Brazil with Latin Link.
 However, God had other ideas.
-It didn’t come together to go to Brazil (except for a month in 2011).
 Slowly I began to realise that God was placing another country on my heart – Thailand.
 My first visit to Thailand was to help look after the children of missionaries at a conference.
 I felt drawn to Thailand and also enjoyed spending a week with a Thai friend in Bangkok doing ‘local’ things and not famous tourist attractions.
-For instance, we went to observe the street near her local temple early in the morning whilst the giving alms to Buddhist monks at the local temple.
+Early one morning we went to observe the giving of alms to Buddhist monks at the local temple.
 This had a real impact on me as I saw how deep-seated Buddhism is in the culture.

 My first experience of Thailand, and OMF, was to help look after children during a conference.
 This is a great way to serve the mission community and have the opportunity to talk to people about their experiences of living in another culture long term.
 I would thoroughly recommend this as a way to explore the possibility of becoming involved.